hugocornellier/agelapse/README.md

 The face detection model used by AgeLapse is platform-dependent.
 On Mobile, Google MLKit is used.
 On MacOS, Apple Vision is used.

-## What's New - Mobile v1.5.2
+## What's New - v2.0.0

 ### New Features
+- Provide full MacOS and Windows support to the AgeLapse flutter build.
-- Improved "manual stabilization" option for when AgeLapse fails to detect landmarks (eg: if the user is wearing sunglasses, the eyes are partially obstructed, etc.)
+- Further improvements to the "manual stabilization" option for when AgeLapse fails to detect landmarks (eg: if the user is wearing sunglasses, the eyes are partially obstructed, etc.)
-- Added to the user tutorials + more informational tooltips to improve UX
+- Massive improvements to the AgeLapse Documentation

-## What's New - Desktop v0.4.0

-### New Features
-- UI Overhaul.
-- Further enhanced cross-platform compatibility.
-AgeLapse Desktop runs smoothly on both Apple Silicon and Intel Macs, as well as Windows PCs.

 ## Platform Support